 The Mornington Peninsula Shire Local Laws makes provision for residents to apply for a Local Law permit when the activity they wish to undertake is not permitted without approval of a Local Law permit.
 The purpose of Local Law permits is to regulate certain activities to ensure they do not impact on the safety of the public, create a nuisance or unduly affect the amenity of the area.

 - Busking (Part 2 Section 13 of the General Purposes Local Law)

-- use of a crane on public property (Part 2 Section 9 of the General Purposes Local Law
+- Use of a crane on public property (Part 2 Section 9 of the General Purposes Local Law

 - Hoardings (for more information visit our Hoardings webpage)

-- to keep or store a heavy vehicle on private property (Part 3 Section 33 of the General Purposes Local Law)
+- Keeping or storing a heavy vehicle on private property (Part 3 Section 33 of the General Purposes Local Law)

 - Use of a recreation vehicle on private property (Part 3 Section 37 of the General Purposes Local Law)

 Please refer to our section on Local Laws Detail

 Please Note: Our Local Laws may not be the only legislation governing the activity you wish to undertake.
 In some instances for example, you may require a planning permit or permission from another authority (eg VicRoads).